Prospects of food processing industry in India

 India, a bountiful land, has emerged as the second largest producer of agricultural goods and an abundant source of fruits and vegetables.
 Its dairy, marine, poultry, and meat industries are thriving and leading the world in production.
 Additionally, the Indian gourmet food market is rapidly expanding at a rate of 20 per cent annually.

-Driven by the high-value processing of various agricultural products, increased urbanization, rising disposable incomes, the rise of nuclear families, and the demand for convenient food, India’s food processing industry is expected to reach a staggering $ 535 billion.
+Driven by the high-value processing of various agricultural products, increased urbanization, rising disposable incomes, the rise of nuclear families, and the demand for convenient food, India’s food processing industry is expected to reach a staggering $ 535 billion by 2026.

 Prospects of food processing industry in India